Mechanical Engineering, Doctor of Philosophy

 Financial assistance Accordion Closed

-- Graduate Assistantships - Graduate Teaching Assistantships and Graduate Research Assistantships are available on a competitive basis and availabity varies based on the needs of the program.
+- Graduate Assistantships - Graduate Teaching Assistantships and Graduate Research Assistantships are available on a competitive basis and availability varies based on the needs of the program.
 Students interested in assistantships should indicate as much in their application.
 All graduate assistants receive health insurance, tuition remission, and a stipend.
 Full time graduate assistants, working 20 hours a week, receive 100% tuition remission, while part time graduate assistants, working 10 hours a week, receive 50% tuition remission.
 Stipend amounts vary by number of hours work and type of assistantship.

 - Financial Aid - Students may be eligible for additional financial aid and scholarships.
 See the Graduate College's webpage on financing your education for more information.